- Our Impact

 We measure the reach of our funding using the Index of Multiple Deprivation (IMD) and compare it to the broader social investment market to assess our impact.
 While IMD is not the only way of measuring deprivation in England, it is the most comprehensive and consistent data set.

-In 2023, Access reached more deprived communities, delivering 58% of its blended finance to the top three most deprived areas (IMD 1-3).
+In 2023 (the most recent dataset we can use to compare our reach to the rest of the market), Access reached more deprived communities, delivering 58% of its blended finance to the top three most deprived areas (IMD 1-3).

 Reaching underserved communities